Method

 • Emotional body (feelings)

-Though all three are involved, the emotional body holds the causal charge.
-When we try to change our experience by rearranging physical circumstances or shifting thoughts alone, we’re working with effects—not the root.
+All three matter, but the emotional body holds the causal charge.
+When we try to change our experience by adjusting circumstances or shifting thoughts alone, we’re working with effects—not the root.

 True transformation begins when we gently and consistently engage the emotional body.
 This process requires: